wkumari/draft-wkumari-dnsop-cheese-shop/README.md

    [ This section may be removed before publication... but I'd prefer not, it provides useful context ]

-   If a DNSSEC validating name server queries the root for a name which does not exist, it gets back an NXDOMAIN response and an NSEC record, which "proves" that the name does not exist.
+   If a DNS resolver queries a root zone authoritative name server with the EDNS0 DNSSEC OK option set, for a name that does not exist in the root zone, it gets back an NXDOMAIN response and an NSEC record, which "proves" that the name does not exist.
 NSEC proves this by providing names (and signatures) for the names which do exist on either side of the queried name.
 For example, if a nameserver